Skip to main content

 SDSC hackathon

-One week at the San Diego Supercomputer Center alongside the broader Internet research community.
+One week at the San Diego Supercomputer Center alongside members of the broader Internet research community.
 Travel support is available.

 Program details